FREMONT -- The school district is seeking consultants to help develop a long-range plan to tackle facility needs during the next two decades.

 "We need to have fair, common standards."

-Next, district officials will select an evaluation team of three consultants specializing in architecture, construction
+Next, district officials will select an evaluation team of three consultants specializing in architecture, construction management and technology.

 The consultants will work with district staff to look at existing records, conduct on-site inspections of all facilities, interview site administrators and other school staff and compile their findings.